digi-embedded/android-sample-watchdog/README.md

 Make sure the hardware is set up correctly:

-1. The device is powered on.
+1. The development board is powered on.
-2. The device is connected directly to the PC by the micro USB cable.
+2. The board is connected directly to the PC by the micro USB cable.

 Demo run
 --------

 The example is already configured, so all you need to do is to build and launch the project.

 While it is running, a form is displayed to register the application